-At Marina Del Rey Hospital, our team of experienced plastic surgeons are well versed in finding patients who suffer from trigger finger the most suitable treatment option, offering both non-invasive and minimally invasive surgery approaches.
+At Cedars-Sinai Marina del Rey Hospital, our team of experienced plastic surgeons is well versed in finding patients who suffer from trigger finger the most suitable treatment option, offering both non-invasive and minimally invasive surgery approaches.

 Trigger finger, also known as Stenosing Tenosynovitis, is the most common hand and finger disorder known to cause disability and pain.
 More specifically, this condition diminishes normal finger movement and causes a stiff, bent position.
 With this condition, sudden straightening of the finger can cause a great deal of pain.
 Trigger finger occurs as a result of inflammation of the tendons in the finger.
 Tendons are strips of tissue that join bones and muscles together.
 Normally, movement of the tendon through the sheath that covers it is done easily and with no pain at all, but in the case of trigger finger, when the flexor tendon from our finger becomes irritated and swollen, it makes movement through the sheath more difficult and painful.

 Consequently, for a patient with a trigger finger, flexing and extending the finger can force the already irritated tendon through the narrow sheath, causing a popping sound, as if releasing a gun or a trigger.
 Although the exact cause of trigger finger is not known, studies have shown that this condition is more likely to develop in people whose daily activities involve repetitive finger movements (musicians, programmers, etc).
 Women, especially between 40 and 60 years old, and people suffering from rheumatoid arthritis or diabetes, are more likely to develop trigger finger.